-There are three sections of the wizard: the portal, the adminstrator and the database.
+There are three sections of the wizard: the portal, the administrator and the database.
 For the portal, you need to supply the following information:

 Portal Name: the name of the web site you’re powering with Liferay.
 In this

-book, we’ll build a social network for your nose.
-This site is called Nosester
+book, we build a website for a lunar colony.
+This site is called Lunar Resort,

 so we’ve supplied